 When I began writing my book, Breaking Their Will: Shedding Light on Religious Child Maltreatment, the term religious child maltreatment or RCM did not exist (and numerous searches proved that Google had never heard of it.)

-This dearth of information indicated that there hadn’t been much study on the negative
+This dearth of information indicated that there hadn’t been much study on the negative impacts of

 Anyone who follows the issue of religious child maltreatment—particularly cases in which children die from “faith healing”-related medical neglect—has heard of Dr. Rita Swan.
 I have had the honor of working with Rita and consider her a friend.
 Now this pioneer in child advocacy has announced she will retire at the end of this